Julio's House

 I rarely saw Uncle Julio afterwards.

-Now, 35 years later, as I walked into his frayed but glamorous house, all these memories arose from the times I entered this colorful world of fantasy and sultriness.
+Now, 35 years later, as I walked into his frayed but glamorous house, all these memories arose from the times I entered his colorful world of fantasy and sultriness.

 I started taking pictures, making images of these "Cuban Baroque" spaces and realizing that I was capturing part of my childhood as well.